- #Mobile app development

 Now, when you have a clear vision of the most popular social media apps, it is crucial to dispel any possible doubts about what feature set to choose for your future app.

-To start a social network app development, it’s necessary to identify the desired feature set first.
-We highlight rather vital features for any social media mobile app.
+Before starting a social networking programming process, it’s necessary to identify the desired feature set first.
+We highlight rather vital features for all social media apps.
 However, their list is not limited, and additional unique ones will only give you an advantage over your competitors.

 News feed